What is a QMS or Quality Management System?

-A quality management system makes documenting data and providing accurate records easy, which is essential to improving the quality of products and services.
+A quality management system makes documenting data and providing accurate records easy.
+All of which is essential to improving the quality of products and services.

 12 Steps to Implement a Quality Management System

-These 12 steps are invaluable to implementing a Quality Management System, and are applicable to any kind of business, whether small or large, or producing a product or service.
+These 12 steps are invaluable to implementing a Quality Management System.
+They also are applicable to any kind of business, whether small or large, or producing a product or service.

-- Clarify your organisation’s vision, mission and values and ensure all employees are educated in and understand them.
+- Clarify your organisation’s vision, mission and values.
+Importantly, ensure all employees are educated in and understand them.